Imre Lakatos: Life

 After the Soviet Union invaded Hungary in November 1956, Lakatos fled to Vienna and later reached England.
 He lived there for the rest of his life, however, he never achieved British citizenship.
 He received a PhD in philosophy in 1961 from the University of Cambridge; his doctoral thesis was entitled Essays in the Logic of Mathematical Discovery, and his doctoral advisor was R. B. Braithwaite.
 The book Proofs and Refutations: The Logic of Mathematical Discovery, published after his death, is based on this work.

 In 1960, he was appointed to a position in the London School of Economics (LSE), where he wrote on the philosophy of mathematics and the philosophy of science.
 The LSE philosophy of science department at that time included Karl Popper, Joseph Agassi and J. O. Wisdom.
 It was Agassi who first introduced Lakatos to Popper under the rubric of his applying a fallibilist methodology of conjectures and refutations to mathematics in his Cambridge PhD thesis.

 With co-editor Alan Musgrave, he edited the often cited Criticism and the Growth of Knowledge, the Proceedings of the International Colloquium in the Philosophy of Science, London, 1965.
 Published in 1970, the 1965 Colloquium included well-known speakers delivering papers in response to Thomas Kuhn's The Structure of Scientific Revolutions.

 In January 1971, he became editor of the British Journal for the Philosophy of Science, which J. O. Wisdom had built up before departing in 1965, and he continued as editor until his death in 1974, after which it was then edited jointly for many years by his LSE colleagues John W. N. Watkins and John Worrall, Lakatos's ex-research assistant.

-Lakatos and his colleague Spiro Latsis organized an international conference in Greece in 1975, and went ahead despite his death.
+Lakatos and his colleague Spiro Latsis had organized an international conference in Greece in 1975, and it went ahead despite his death.
 It was devoted entirely to historical case studies in Lakatos's methodology of research programmes in the physical sciences and economics.
-These case studies in such as Einstein's relativity programme, Fresnel's wave theory of light and neoclassical economics, were published by Cambridge University Press in two separate volumes in 1976, one devoted to physical sciences and Lakatos's general programme for rewriting the history of science, with a concluding critique by his great friend Paul Feyerabend, and the other devoted to economics.
+These case studies covered cases such as Einstein's relativity programme, Fresnel's wave theory of light and neoclassical economics, and were published by Cambridge University Press in two separate volumes in 1976, one devoted to physical sciences and Lakatos's general programme for rewriting the history of science, with a concluding critique by his great friend Paul Feyerabend, and the other devoted to economics.